Requirements for Reclaimed Water

 What is reclaimed water?

-Reclaimed water is treated wastewater that is safe and suitable for a purpose that would otherwise expend other valuable water resources.
+Reclaimed water is treated wastewater that is safe and suitable for a purpose that would use other water resources.
 It is classified according to the source from which it originated.
 It may come from either domestic or industrial activities.

 Municipal reclaimed water is treated water that is primarily derived from permitted sewage treatment plants.
 These plants primarily treat human waste and wastewater from activities such as washing, bathing, and food preparation.
 These wastes are then treated to the extent at which they are safe and suitable for reuse as reclaimed water.
 Reuse of untreated wastewater is prohibited.